This article was published originally on independenttribune.com.

 One of the biggest educational elements is in food serving sizes.
 Voruganti said they have models to show how many carrots or cookies are technically one serving.

 Voruganti said one thing she has noticed so far is that most people have every intention of eating healthy and exercising, but they’re just not quite sure how, or their situation isn’t overly conducive to it.
-“Sometimes money is a problem; high fat food is cheap,” she said.
+“Sometimes money is a problem; high-fat food is cheap,” she said.

 One man she spoke with didn’t eat until 1 or 2 in the afternoon—no lunch or breakfast, just a cup of coffee.
-Voruganti said he thought he was doing OK because he at least wasn’t putting in calories, but she said the body doesn’t work like that.
+Voruganti said he thought he was doing well because he at least wasn’t putting in calories, but she said the body doesn’t work like that.

 Voruganti said she wants the recommendations that come out of the study to be practical and doable for the average person.
-Telling someone who currently does no physical activity and works two jobs and a family to somehow fit in an hour of exercise every day might not be feasible; suggesting they walk for five minutes a day, however, might be.
+Telling someone who currently does no physical activity and works two jobs and takes care of a family to somehow fit in an hour of exercise every day might not be feasible; suggesting they walk for five minutes a day, however, might be.

 “We’ve got to be practical, realistic,” she said.
 “If we tell people to completely change, it’s not going to happen.
-But first we need to get all the data.
+But first, we need to get all the data.
 This study is an attempt to get all the data.”

 Post: February 28, 2018